 This is an odd book for me.
 In the beginning, I thought, “this is sort of clumsily written”, but by the end I was blown away.
 I’m not sure what it is, but I really loved this book.

 This isn’t my favourite of Winterson’s books, but it is, again, a classic.
 Jeanette Winterson has a beautiful, dream-like way of writing, and I plan to read all of her books eventually, though she is quite prolific.
-This one is rumoured to be semi-autobiographical, and it’s definitely worth reading.
+This one is rumored to be semi-autobiographical, and it’s definitely worth reading.
 Lesbian author.

 I have a soft spot for fairy tale re-tellings, so it wasn’t surprising that a lesbian fairy tale re-telling made the list.
 What is surprising, though, is not only Donoghue’s readable writing style, but her ability to weave each story into the next, creating a whole tapestry connecting some of your favourite fairy tales.
 Lesbian author.

 Coyote is not exactly woman-identified, but ze’s not man-identified either, so that’s good enough for me to make the list.
 I love Coyote’s style, and the stories including in any of the collections (One Man’s Trash, Close to Spider Man, Loose End, The Slow Fix) are short, to-the-point, and always affecting.
 Queer author.